jona12jona12/spl-token-wallet/README.md

 This repository contains the code needed to recover your seed phrase when you have the sollet.io vault data.
+Forked from https://github.com/project-serum/spl-token-wallet.git.

+I modified the `wallet-seed.js` and the `LoginPage.js` files to read from given variables instead of Chrome Cache.

-Please refer to for context: <article link>
+Please refer to this article for context: https://medium.com/@alevymyers/recovering-a-lost-seed-phrase-from-sollet-io-windows-10-97a59e61ae08

 # SPL Token Wallet